ARTHIST 114G Understanding Art: From Leonardo to Warhol

 ARTHIST 114G | B&E, EDSW, EMHSS, LC | Semester Two 2019 | City Campus | 15 points

-In this course students will learn how visual images and objects in various media are constructed, how they generate ideas and emotions, how they "work" on their consumers (that is, "us"), as well as how they can be interpreted and understood.
+How can we look at and really see visual images and art objects?
+How do we observe, analyse, interpret and understand paintings, monuments and sculptures?
+In this course students will learn how visual images are constructed, how they generate ideas and emotions, how they ‘work’ on their consumers (that is, 'us'), as well as how they can be interpreted and understood.
+To these ends the course involves close and intensive study of specific paintings and sculptures.
+As much as possible the images and objects selected for study are compelling and memorable in themselves.

 Images and objects are studied in terms of their structural, formal, thematic and iconographic (meaning-producing) features.
 They are also placed in the social and cultural contexts in which they were produced and used in order to more fully understand how the production of meanings are context-specific.